InnovativeDev-17/Stack-implementation-using-array/README.md

 Inserts values (4, 5) at the head and displays the list.
 Inserts values (3, 6) at the tail and displays the list.

-  Updates head to point to the new node. display Function:
+ display Function:
-5) Traverses the linked list from head.
+5) Traverses the linked list from head:
 Prints each node's value followed by " -> ".
 Ends with "NULL" to indicate the end of the list.
 6) main Function: